-Compliance is not a film of entertainment, it is a film of propaganda.
+Compliance is not a film of entertainment; it is a film of propaganda.
 Not one with political allegiances, but one that informs us of the world we inhabit.
 We watch movies of propaganda differently than we do movies of entertainment.
 You don’t have to go very deep into Compliance before you realize that this isn’t going to end well and nobody is going to be okay.
-When that becomes apparent, your mind has the ability to switch gears, leading you to either refusing to acknowledge it, call it trash, and walk out, or re-evaluate how you are seeing it.
+When that becomes apparent, your mind has the ability to switch gears, leading you to either refuse to acknowledge it, call it trash and walk out, or re-evaluate how you are seeing it.
 Is this a lesson?
-What am I suppose to learn from this?
-How does this inform me to the world around me?
+What am I supposed to learn from this?
+How does this inform me of the world around me?

-The movie is small and confined, but populated with a collection of very well drawn out character, all who operate very differently.
-Officer Daniels, who is no Officer at all, tests each person’s threshold, trying to see who he can push and how far.
+The movie is small and confined but populated with a collection of very well-drawn-out characters, all of who operate very differently.
+Officer Daniels, who is no officer at all, tests each person’s threshold, trying to see who he can push and how far.
 Sandra needs a little extra coaxing, but her fear of authority and failing is so much so that she is willing to go along with just about anything asked of her.
 Becky’s friend and co-worker, Kevin (Philip Ettinger), is a typical mouthy teenager, and when asked to do something he doesn’t want to, he refuses.
-The shift manager, Marti (Ashley Atkinson), knows what is happening is wrong, but she silently plays witness to the events, because she too doesn’t want to stick her neck out for anyone.
+The shift manager, Marti (Ashley Atkinson), knows what is happening is wrong, but she silently plays witness to the events because she, too, doesn’t want to stick her neck out for anyone.
 Sandra’s fiancé of sorts, Van (Bill Camp), enters the scene, and things go oh so wrong for poor Becky, but oh so right for Officer Daniels.
 Van is a beaten man, beaten by his job, beaten by his life, beaten by his future fiancé.
-When he goes out to have beers with his buddy, he calls to check-in with Sandra, even though he doesn’t have to.
-On first viewing, this seems like a simple throw away scene, maybe even a cute one between them.
-Further consideration reveals, that it is not a throw away, but perfectly sums their relationship up.
+When he goes out to have beers with his buddy, he calls to check in with Sandra, even though he doesn’t have to.
+On first viewing, this seems like a simple throw-away scene, maybe even a cute one between them.
+Further consideration reveals that it is not a throw-away but perfectly sums their relationship up.
 Van enters the scenario with just the perfect amount of baggage that Officer Daniels could hope for.
-He has guilt, he has regrets, and he has things inside him repressed so badly, that he is a gift to Officer Daniels.
+He has guilt, he has regrets, and he has things inside him repressed so badly that he is a gift to Officer Daniels.
 Fear is an easy way to exploit a person.
 Guilt is even better.

 The conclusion of the film is clunky as it tries its best to remind us that this can and has happened several times in our own backyard.
 It is unnecessary to tell us this again, and the last few minutes play out in a bizarre manner.
-A quick partnership between a cop and a detective manages to track Daniels down, and presumably bring him to justice.
-Sandra agrees to go on News Journal show where both Zobel and the journalist condemn her for going along with Daniel’s requests.
+A quick partnership between a cop and a detective manages to track Daniels down and presumably bring him to justice.
+Sandra agrees to go on a news show where both Zobel and the journalist condemn her for going along with Daniel’s requests.
 It seems unnecessary to include this in the film.
-Zobel does one thing very right, he refuses to explain Officer Daniels actions.
-Daniels is an average looking man, with a nice house, a daughter that he seems to love, and a job he is probably very good at.
+Zobel does one thing very right; he refuses to explain Officer Daniels’ actions.
+Daniels is an average-looking man with a nice house, a daughter that he seems to love, and a job he is probably very good at.
 We never learn why he does what he does, what he gets out of it, and how he chooses his victims.
 There is a sense of randomness at work that makes it all seem even more realistic.
 We never even learn his real name.
 He is just another person in this very vast world of ours.